tolap22/otp4ssh/README.md

 one-time password authentication on SSH conneciton.

-You can find the configuration file at:
+The generated configuration file will be available at:

     ~/.ssh/otp